charmplusplus/charm/doc/charm++/manual.rst

 After installing UCX, there are several supported process management interfaces (PMI) that can be specified as options in order to build Charm++ with UCX.
-These include Simple PMI, Slurm PMI, Slurm PMI 2 and PMIx (using OpenMPI).
-Currently, in order to use PMIx for process management, it is required to have OpenMPI installed on the system.
+These include Simple PMI, Slurm PMI, Slurm PMI 2 and PMIx (included in OpenMPI or OpenPMIx).
+Currently, in order to use PMIx for process management, it is required to have either OpenMPI or OpenPMIx installed on the system.
 Additionally, in order to use the other supported process management interfaces, it is required to have a non-OpenMPI based MPI implementation installed on the system (e.g.
 Intel MPI, MVAPICH, MPICH, etc.).